nuexq/game-of-life/README.md

 # Conway's Game of Life

-A Conway's Game of Life implementation using WebGPU and React/Vite.
+This is my take on Conway’s Game of Life, built with WebGPU and React/Vite.
+I originally followed Google’s WebGPU course, where they make this game to teach WebGPU.
+After learning the basics, I added my own touches and improvements!

 ## Features

-- **WebGPU Rendering**: Fast and efficient.
+-  **Fast WebGPU rendering**
-- **React UI**: Responsive and smooth.
+-  **Smooth & responsive React UI**
-- **Customizabile**: grid size, speed, gliders.
+-  **Customizable** – tweak grid size, speed, and gliders
-- **Pattern Generation**: Randomize patterns including the glider pattern.
+-  **Random pattern generation** – including gliders!

 ## License